I-5 Express Lanes

 July 2014 Project Update

-Caltrans is currently studying the project alternatives and expects to release the Final EIR/EIS this fall.
+Caltrans is currently studying the project alternatives and expects to release the Final EIR/EIS in spring 2015.
 At that time, the Locally Preferred Alternative will also be announced and documented in the Final EIR/EIS.

 Sitefinity ASP.NET CMS